-The Simpson Strong-Tie Strong-Rod uplift restraint systems for roofs (Strong-Rod URS) is a continuous rod tiedown solution designed to provide a complete load path to resist uplift (suction) pressure on the roof by transferring these forces through the structure to the resisting elements (typically the foundation).
+The Simpson Strong-Tie.
+Strong-Rod uplift restraint system for roofs (Strong-Rod URS) is a continuous rod tiedown solution designed to provide a complete load path to resist uplift (suction) pressure on the roof by transferring these forces through the structure to the resisting elements (typically the foundation).